-(a) In respect of the samples containing α-ray-emitting nuclides such as Pu and Am, organic substance, which is the source of gas generated through radiolysis, must be decomposed and removed by heating.
+(a) In respect of the samples containing $\alpha$ -ray-emitting nuclides such as Pu and Am, organic substance, which is the source of radiolytic gas, the organic substance must be decomposed and removed by heating.

 (b) Powdery samples containing $\alpha$ -ray-emitting nuclides such as Pu and Am must be kept in a metal container in order to prevent contact with organic substance such as polyester.